 This bill proposes to increase the reimbursement caps from the oil discharge and disposal cleanup fund for owners of on-premise-use facilities who demonstrate financial need.
-Specifically, the reimbursement for costs to meet local and department operating standards will rise from $3,300 to $4,000, and the reimbursement for underground storage tank abandonment or removal costs will increase from $2,500 to $4,500.
-Additionally, the bill changes the deadline for the board to submit its annual report on the status of the cleanup fund from October 1 to March 1.
+Specifically, the reimbursement for costs to meet local and department operating standards will rise from $3,300 to $4,000, while the reimbursement for underground storage tank abandonment or removal costs will increase from $2,500 to $4,500.
+Additionally, the bill changes the deadline for the annual report on the status of the cleanup fund from October 1 to March 1.

-Furthermore, the bill modifies the licensing fees for importing oil into the state, adjusting various rates for different types of oil.
+Furthermore, the bill modifies the licensing fees for importing oil into the state, reducing fees for certain categories while increasing others.
 For example, the fee for on-road and off-road gasoline and diesel fuel will decrease from $0.01625 to $0.01546 per gallon, while the fee for fuel oil and diesel products will increase from $0.01375 to $0.02715 per gallon.
-The bill also establishes a new effective date for certain sections, with most provisions taking effect on July 1, 2035, while some will take effect on January 1, 2026.
-Overall, the bill aims to enhance financial support for facility owners while adjusting the structure of oil import fees to ensure adequate funding for the cleanup efforts.
+The bill also reauthorizes the collection of oil import fees, which are projected to generate approximately $17 million annually, with a slight decrease in FY 2026 followed by increases in subsequent years.
+Overall, the bill aims to enhance financial support for facility owners while adjusting the fee structure for oil imports to ensure adequate funding for the cleanup efforts.

 Statutes affected: